 Granites and marbles are extracted in large blocks and are cut into slabs (imagine a white bread cut into slices).
 Sometimes, to maximize the enormous block, some factories produce thinner sections.
 Usually, these stones come in 18 mm thickness.
 But they are also available in 15 mm to 30 mm, depending on the stock.

 Do note, however, that the thicker the slab, the more expensive it gets.

 e.
 Complexity of the Installation

-Experienced professionals must only install natural stone countertops.
-It may be tempting to do-it-yourself, but you will only be able to save the money if you do the job correctly.
+Only experienced professionals should install your countertops.
+It may be tempting to do-it-yourself, but you will just be able to save the money if you do the job correctly.

-Lastly, your countertop’s edge profile, cutouts (for the sink, cooktop, and electrical outlet), and layout factors to the degree of difficulty of the installation.
+Lastly, your countertop’s edge profile, cutouts (for the sink, range, and electrical outlet), and layout factors to the degree of difficulty of the installation.
 Remember: your local supplier will charge you accordingly.